dbpedia/archivo/README.md

 * type=pellet[Info, Consistency]: Files containing the output of the [pellet](https://github.com/stardog-union/pellet) info/consistency command (with and without ontology imports).

+* type=diff: N-Triple files containing the deleted/added triples from the last version.

 ### Stars

 Archivo provides a basic star-rating (not to be confused with the 5 stars of linked data).